How Glencoe Wealth Advisors Can Automate Quarterly Reviews

 Revenue impact takes longer to measure but shows up in two areas: client referrals and capacity for new relationships.
 Advisors who can prepare quarterly reviews in under an hour can take on 20-30% more clients without extending work hours.
 They also deliver higher-quality insights that generate more referrals.

 The qualitative measures matter too.
-Advisors report feeling more confident in client meetings, spending more time on strategic conversations, and enjoying the relationship-building aspects of their role again.
-One Glencoe advisor told me that AI automation made him remember why he became a financial advisor in the first place.
+When the busywork shrinks, advisors can feel more confident in client meetings, spend more time on strategic conversations, and enjoy the relationship-building parts of the role again.
+For a lot of advisors, that is the part of the job they got into the business for in the first place.

 Measuring AI implementation success requires tracking both quantitative metrics (time, capacity, retention) and qualitative feedback (client satisfaction, advisor confidence, insight quality).
 The combination tells the complete story of whether automation is improving your practice or just making it faster.